codatta/jekyll_blog/_posts/2025-11-28-ERC-8004 & Codatta: Three Paths Toward the Knowledge Layer.markdown

 **ERC-8004**

-Think of it as **LinkedIn/BOSS Zhipin for Agents**: Agents list their on-chain résumés, and employers find the ones they want, pay them, and put them to work.
+Think of it as **LinkedIn for Agents**: Agents list their on-chain résumés, and employers find the ones they want, pay them, and put them to work.

 </aside>